QwenLM/Qwen/README.md

 * Details about the quantization models, including usage, memory, inference speed.
 For comparison, we also provide the statistics of the BF16 models.
 * Tutorials on finetuning, including full-parameter tuning, LoRA, and Q-LoRA.
 * Instructions on building demos, including WebUI, CLI demo, etc.
+* Instructions on building an OpenAI-style API for your model.
 * Information about Qwen for tool use, agent, and code interpreter
 * Statistics of long-context understanding evaluation
 * License agreement